Alaska Labor Laws Guide

 According to the Alaska Department of Labor and Workforce Development, employers must keep accurate records of their employees.

-While there is not a standard/universal form of such records, there are regulations that dictate what data must be in those records.
+While there is no standard or universal form of such records, there are regulations that dictate what data must be included in those records.

-Here is what the law considers to be basic records — the accurate information about all the employees that must be kept for a period of 3 years:
+Here’s what the law considers to be basic records — the accurate information about all the employees that must be kept for 3 years:

 - Full name and social security number,